KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Styling-Article.md

 KeyboardKit injects a ``KeyboardStyle/StandardStyleService`` into ``KeyboardInputViewController/services`` when the keyboard is launched.
 You can replace it at any time, as described further down.

-> Info: KeyboardKit 9.5 introduced a new style builder-based  ``SwiftUICore/View/keyboardButtonStyle(builder:)`` view modifier that will replace the entire service concept in the next major version, if it proves to be easier to use than services.
+> Info: KeyboardKit 9.5 introduced new style view modifiers that will replace this service if they prove to be easier to use than services.